-- 4. The Municipality will work with other government agencies and the private sector to promote innovative housing forms and development techniques and incentives that will facilitate the provision of affordable housing. - Second Residential Units A second permanent dwelling unit may be permitted within a detached dwelling, semi-detached dwelling, multiple attached dwellings or within an accessory structure thereto provided that: - Second residential units are limited to primary settlement areas with full municipal services (sewer and water) and within a permanent dwelling or accessory structure in the agricultural designation subject to the policies of section 4.4.2; - There are a maximum of two dwelling units, either with both residential units located in the principal dwelling or with one residential unit located in the principal dwelling and a second unit located in an accessory structure; - An accessory structure containing a residential unit shall be designed to be compatible with the dominant architectural style of the area; - Second residential units shall be permitted within both existing and new dwellings; - The zoning by-law shall establish the zones within which second residential units may be permitted and shall include provisions to regulate the use; - Second residential units in an accessory structure shall be subject to site plan control regardless of which zone they are in: - Second residential units shall meet the standards of the Ontario Building Code and other relevant municipal and Provincial regulations.

-6. Garden Suites
+- Encouraging the establishment of Additional Residential Units and garden suites. - 4.
+The Municipality will work with other government agencies and the private sector to promote innovative housing forms and development techniques and incentives that will facilitate the provision of affordable housing. - Additional Residential Units A second permanent dwelling unit may be permitted within a detached dwelling, semidetached dwelling, multiple attached dwellings or within an accessory structure thereto provided that: - Additional Residential Units are limited to primary settlement areas with full municipal services (sewer and water) and within a permanent dwelling or accessory structure in the agricultural designation subject to the policies of section 4.4.2; - There are a maximum of two dwelling units, either with both residential units located in the principal dwelling or with one residential unit located in the principal dwelling and a second unit located in an accessory structure; - An accessory structure containing a residential unit shall be designed to be compatible with the dominant architectural style of the area; - Additional Residential Units shall be permitted within both existing and new dwellings; - The zoning by-law shall establish the zones within which Additional Residential Units may be permitted and shall include provisions to regulate the use; - Additional Residential Units in an accessory structure shall be subject to site plan control regardless of which zone they are in; - Additional Residential Units shall meet the standards of the Ontario Building Code and other relevant municipal and Provincial regulations. - 6.
+Garden Suites